nicksiv/jitterbug/content/blog/winlock.md

 That means that my son can login into windows from 9am to 9pm from Monday to Friday.
 Weekends are free.

 This command can be more complicated dividing rules with semicolons (eg: M-F,9am-9pm;Sat,10am-10pm).
+You can remove the limits by running `net user <username> /time:all`.

 More details can be found [here](https://www.howtogeek.com/250224/how-to-set-time-limits-for-a-regular-account-in-windows-10/)

 ps: There is a downside to this method.
 If a user is logged in and the time limit is reached, windows does not kick him/her out.
 So you got to keep an eye on things!